 Sage Ranch Loop Trail is a 2.4 mile loop trail located near Canoga Park, California that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from October until June.
+The trail is primarily used for hiking, horses, and mountain biking and is best used from October until June.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash